-Here’s a side-by-side comparison of the kitchen before and after the manufactured home renovation:
+Here’s a side-by-side comparison of the kitchen before and after modern beach style manufactured home makeover:

-Modern furniture and decor was installed in the dinning room:
+Modern furniture and decor were installed in the dining room:

 Bedroom and Bathroom

-The manufactured home renovation was complete after the bedroom and bathroom updates.
+The modern beach style manufactured home makeover included complete bedroom and bathroom updates.

-The exterior of this manufactured home was also updated!
+The exterior was also updated during this modern beach style manufactured home makeover!
 Below are the before and after photos.